skeswa/conveyr/README.md

     window.location.href = 'https://www.mozilla.org/en-US/firefox/new/';
 }
 ```
 As you can see above, nobody _really_ needs any help adding Emitters to their application.
-However, people need help with their browser choices ;-D.
+Now go forth and emit all the things!

 ## Todos
 * [x] Actions